What is the Accounting Reference Date ( ARD )?

 - There are no limits when shortening the ARD

-You are able to change your Accounting Reference Date electronically using our Company Secretarial Services.
-Our Secretarial Services is linked directly to Companies House which allows us to obtain the most up to date information on your company within a few seconds.
+You are able to change your Accounting Reference Date electronically using our Company Manager.
+Our Company Manager is linked directly to Companies House which allows us to obtain the most up to date information on your company within a few seconds.

 How long does it take to change the date?